chanlawrencet/SmartDisplay/README.md

 * Weather for the next 6 hours
 * NYTimes national news feed
 * Arrival times for busses going inbound / outbound from stops specified
+* Alternating C and F termperatures
+* Rotating images of nature, water

 ## Secrets file
 The secrets file has the following format: